garnaiksumeet/zile/README.md

     gpg --keyserver keys.gnupg.net --recv-keys 80EE4A00

-and then rerun the `gpg --verify' command.
+and then rerun the `gpg --verify` command.

 Generic instructions for how to build GNU Zile from a release tarball are contained in the file [INSTALL][].